 Custom Sports Mouthguards in Colmar, PA

-Sports mouthguards need to be customized to patients for the best results.
+We recommend custom mouthguards for children and adults.
+Sports mouthguards need to be customized for patients for the best results.
 A properly fitted sports mouthguard can:

-While TMJ nightguards also cover the teeth, they are made of different materials.
-They also have other functions.
-Nightguards and sports mouthguards are not interchangeable.
-TMJ nightguards are made of hard acrylic and cover the upper or lower teeth.
-We ensure that TMJ nightguards make equal contact with all the teeth, making you less likely to chew or grind your teeth with the nightguard.
+TMJ night guards are made of hard acrylic and cover the upper or lower teeth.
+We ensure that TMJ night guards make equal contact with all the teeth.
+This contact means you’ll be less likely to chew or grind your teeth with the night guard.

 Alternatively, sports mouthguards are made of rubber-like plastic materials and cover the front of the smile.
 Mouthguards prevent damage or loss of the teeth in the front of the mouth.
-These mouthguards will not protect the chewing surfaces of the teeth, only the front of the teeth.
+These mouthguards won’t protect the chewing surfaces of the teeth, only the front of the teeth.
+Sports mouthguards are also made from a thicker and softer material.

 Frequently Asked Questions